 We find the most vulnerable among us in early recovery.
-At this stage, we rarely possess the self-awareness and perspective to judge our own slip ups.
-That’s why AA’s policy of total abstinence works so well with people in early recovery.
-When there’s no gray area, it’s pretty simple to force your way forward into a clean and sober lifestyle.
-A minor backslide won’t escalate into a full-blown relapse if it doesn’t happen in the first place.
+We rarely possess the self-awareness and perspective to judge our slip-ups at this stage.
+That is why AA’s policy of total abstinence works so well with people in early recovery.
+When there is no gray area, it is pretty simple to force your way forward into a clean and sober lifestyle.
+A minor backslide will not escalate into a full-blown relapse if it does not happen in the first place.

-But what about once you’ve successfully gotten your life back on track for a few years?
-That same minor backslide may act as a rude awakening rather than temptation to backslide further.
-And labeling a successful wakeup call as a “relapse” may or may not help keep your recovery on the right track.
+But what about once you have successfully gotten your life back on track for a few years?
+That same minor backslide may act as a rude awakening rather than a temptation to backslide further.
+And labeling a successful wake-up call as a relapse may or may not help keep your recovery on the right track.

 Prioritizing Failure as Guidance

 Backsliding behavior indicates a threat to our health and happiness.
-AA takes the position that there is no difference between backsliding vs. relapse.
-That differentiating between the two only muddies the waters and prevents us from taking accountability.
-And for many who have suffered with crippling chemical dependency, that black-and-white approach offers the best formula for a happy and healthy life.
+AA takes the position that there is no difference between a backslide vs. relapse.
+The belief is that separating the two only muddies the waters and prevents us from taking accountability.
+And for many who have suffered from crippling chemical dependency, that black-and-white approach offers the best formula for a happy and healthy life.

 When Discouragement Snowballs

 However, not all of us respond to the same incentives.
-Ownership of backsliding works to motivate people who don’t take it too personally, or who have a strong support system in place.
-But for some, the word “relapse” can do more harm than good.
+Ownership of backsliding works to motivate people who do not take it too personally or have a strong support system.
+But for some, the word relapse can be demotivating and do more harm than good.

 One Day at a Time: Decision Fatigue

 One of the most well-known adages of Alcoholics Anonymous is, “One day at a time.”
-This phrase acts as a shorthand reminder that focusing on the present cuts out a lot of unnecessary worry and stress.
-When you’re only responsible for your sobriety through the end of the day, you don’t need to worry about defining the difference between backsliding and relapsing.
+This phrase is a shorthand reminder that focusing on the present reduces unnecessary worry and stress.
+When you are only responsible for your sobriety through the end of the day, you do not need to worry about defining the difference between backsliding and relapsing.

 Backslide vs. Relapse: Being Fair to Yourself

 Rather than worrying about the difference between a backslide vs. relapse, consider why you ask that question in the first place.
 Are you concerned that small mistakes foreshadow larger ones?
 That kind of mindset fosters dangerous discouragement.
-Throwing up your hands at a small mistake easily leads to a hefty case of the “eff it“s.
+If you are wondering if it is okay to parse mistakes, the answer is conditional:

 - Always admit to yourself that, at the very least, you slipped up or had a bump in the road.

-- Take ownership of your mistakes with the intention of being fair to yourself.
+- Take ownership of your mistakes to be fair to yourself.

-- Whether you call it backslide vs. relapse, don’t downplay regression in recovery.
+- Whether you call it backslide vs. relapse, do not downplay regression in recovery.

-Participating in a therapeutic program for recovery helps establish a foundation to address these sorts of questions.
-AA meetings help as well.
-If you or a loved one is seeking treatment for a substance abuse problem, our addiction counselors are available 24/7 over the phone: 855-737-7363
+At New Start Recovery, we understand that relapse prevention is a crucial component of a successful recovery.
+Participating in our addiction alumni program for recovery helps establish a foundation to address concerns about relapsing or backsliding.
+AA meetings can also be a helpful tool for lasting sobriety.
+If you or a loved one is seeking treatment for a substance abuse problem, our addiction counselors are available 24/7 over the phone at 833.433.0448[.